mika-s/RandomPerson/RandomPersonLib/Readme.md

 when running the program.
 If you want IntelliSense to contain XML documentation you have to have RandomPersonLib.XML in the same folder as well.

+**Use IRandomPerson**:
+You should use the `IRandomPerson` interface with C#.
+Using `RandomPerson` directly will generate F# types, which is probably not what you want.

 #### Example 1

 Generate an IEnumerable of people and print to the console.